 The importance of a product safety and quality culture in the drive to improve transparency and coherence across the food supply chain

-Auditors are not required to specifically assess the culture of the given organisation, but he/she must examine the efforts made to document the status of the organisational culture and the steps that are put in place to improve it.
+Auditors are not required to specifically assess the culture of the given organization, but he/she must examine the efforts made to document the status of the organizational culture and the steps that are put in place to improve it.

 Simplifying the hygiene requirements based solely on risk